Richard Bingham (soldier): Governor of Connacht

 In 1584 Bingham was appointed governor of the Irish province of Connacht, an office which led him into great controversy for the rest of his career.
 His brothers George and John were assistant commissioners, and he himself was knighted by Lord Deputy Perrot at Dublin Castle on 12 July 84.
 The 1585 Composition of Connacht aimed to regularise payment of cess by the Gaelic lords.
 But by 1586, Connacht had gone into general rebellion.
 At the Galway assizes early in the year, Bingham presided at court, when over 70 death sentences for disloyalty to the crown were passed.
 Later in the year, he took Castle Cloonoan in County Clare after a seven-day siege and had the O'Brien owner shot and put the garrison to the sword.

 The principal agitators of the rebellion in Connacht were the MacWilliam Burke clan of County Mayo.
 Bingham entered their territory in March, taking Castlehag in Lough Mask, and agreed to withdraw his forces only if the men of the country prosecuted the rebels.
+In 1585 he took three young Burkes, Ulick, Richard and William aged fourteen, nine and seven.
+They were kept as hostages and then hanged in Ballinrobe.
+D'alton gives a harrowing account of the hangings.
 Perrot then granted a 3-month protection for the rebels, in return for pledges, and decided that the title of the MacWilliam should be abolished.
 In July the Burkes rose out again with even more adherents and sent men to Ulster to engage the Scots.
 In a provocative move, Perrot usurped Bingham's authority by forbidding him from moving against them, and the rebel numbers doubled to 800.
 Bingham assembled his army at Ballinrobe in mid-July, and by the end of the month, the rebel Burkes were ready to submit on the terms offered by him.

 The costs of the rebellion were covered by cattle seizures and fines.
 Bingham confiscated parts of the Burkes' property, granting to his brother John the castle of Castlebarry near Castlebar, which had belonged to Edmund Burke, the 80-year-old leader, who had been hanged after conviction for treason in August 1586, having been carried to the gallows on a bier.
 Perrot wanted an immediate peace, but Bingham insisted on good pledges, suspecting that the rebels were buying time to reap their corn.
 By 26 August, peace had been made with all the Connacht rebels.